flood insurance f.a.q.

 foreclosure property, read more about Marketable vs Insurable Title on my blog.

-other brokerages in the area charge buyers a fee.
-In my opinion, these are junk fees that go to the bottom
+Some of the franchise brokerages in the area charge buyers a fee.
+In my opinion, these are junk fees that go

-line profitability of the broker.
-You should NEVER pay a fee to a broker when you are buying property.
+to the bottom line profitability of the broker.
+You should NEVER pay a fee to a broker when you are buying

 You are due the following duties from your real estate representative as a Transaction Broker.

 - Accounting for all funds (such as escrow deposits);